-Our location on the Eastern Seaboard of Thailand means we are ideally placed for excursions.
-Our private 10-seater speedboat means you can get to visit some of the nearby islands – including some that most foreign tourists never get to see.
+Our location on the Eastern Seaboard of Thailand means we are ideally placed for excursions and to visit some of the nearby islands – including some that most foreign tourists never get to see.
 The nearest island to Sri Racha is Si Chang, which is only a few minutes away by speed boat.
-Here you get to enjoy the Chinese Temple, the old town, Dracula’s Castle, and Tham Phang beach.
+Here you get to enjoy the Chinese Temple, the old town, Dracula’s Castle, and Tham Phang Beach.
 There are also other popular islands within easy reach of us, such as Koh Samet and Koh Chang.

 Here are just some excursions we offer at Hope Rehab:

 Buddhist temple visits

 Why Finding New Hobbies Is So Crucial